EoI submission period from May 2 to

-Internships at The University of Texas at Austin between September 15 and December 31, 2022
+Internships at The University of Texas at Austin (UT Austin) between September 15 and December 31, 2023

 Applicants admitted to the scheme will benefit from an immersive experience in UT Austin’s ecosystem to explore and develop institutional/faculty/departmental-level collaborations, engage in interdisciplinary and collaborative research with scientific peers and acquire and transfer new knowledge.

-In Medical Physics, internships may also be organized at the UT MD Anderson Cancer Center (MDACC).
-However, effective approval of these internships is pending staff availability at MDACC to host interns under the present Call.
+In Medical Physics, internships may also be organized at The University of Texas MD Anderson Cancer Center (MDACC).
+However, effective approval of these internships is pending staff availability at MDACC to supervise selected applicants (“interns”) under this Call.

 Financial assistance will be guaranteed to admitted applicants in accordance with the funding criteria and limits set out in the Call Announcement.

-To submit an EoI and be eligible for a research internship at UT Austin, download and read the Call’s official documentation:
+To submit an EoI and be eligible for a research internship at the University of Texas at Austin (UT Austin), download and read the Call’s official documentation:

 Information for Potential Hosts at UT Austin